-Tapping the Delete/Backspace key when in a Collection will remove the image from the Collection but not from the folder/catalog.
+When in Grid view (in a Collection) tapping the Delete/Backspace key will remove the selected photo(s) from the Collection but not from the folder/catalog.

 To create a collection from a folder, drag the folder from the folder panel to the Collections panel.
 Or, Control -click (Mac) | right -click on the folder and choose Create Collection “folder name”.

 To convert a folder with subfolders to a Collection Set with collections that maintain the same hierarchy as the folders, Control -click (Mac) or Right -click on the parent folder (the one that has subfolders) and choose Create Collection Set “folder name”.